vala-lang/vala-docs/docs/sample-code/glib-samples/threading-samples.md

 vala threads.vala
 ```

-## Synchronization With Mutex and Cond
+## Synchronization with mutex and condition

-This is an implementation of the [dining philosophers problem](http://en.wikipedia.org/wiki/Dining_philosophers_problem), a classic multi-process synchronization problem.
+This is an implementation of the [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem), a classic multi-process synchronization problem.

 ```vala
 /** Fork pool used by the philosophers */